 As noted, this assessment considers the new plans (the Proposal), however its conclusions are in line with those reached by the Tribunal above.
-This is due to the Proposal being within the same footprint as the Previous Application, and remaining a proposal for a 200MW solar farm, as described in Section 2.2 below.
+This is due to the Proposal being within the same footprint as the Previous Application, and remaining a proposal for a solar farm of the same scale, as described in Section 2.2 below.